andyzg/gallery/README.md

 ## Fun Facts
-- No jQuery is used.
-AT ALL! 🔥🔥🔥
 - No Bootstrap is used.
 AT ALL! 🔥🔥🔥
 - It uses ES6.
 NEW TECH! 🔥🔥🔥
 - It has no local dependencies.
 SAY WHAT! 🔥🔥🔥